How to Reinforce an Entry Door, Affordably, in 6 Easy Steps

 When you can make it more difficult to get into your home than your neighbor’s home, would be burglars move down the road.

 All of the enhancements we are going to discuss can easily be completed by a homeowner.
 They do not require removal of the door in order to complete.
 All you will need is a drill with a Philips-head drill bit.
+These items go a long way to stop forced entry.

 Start by Locking the Door